llm-bible/llm-bible.github.io/_publications/venkatasubramanian2024would.markdown

 ---
 layout: publication
-title: What's In An Embedding?
+title: What''s In An Embedding?
 Would A Rose By Any Embedding Smell As Sweet?
 authors: Venkatasubramanian Venkat
 conference: "Arxiv"
 year: 2024